keymask/keymask-js/README.md

 ## Why Base41?

-**TL;DR:** Efficient, URL-safe, free of visualy similar characters, unikely to form recognizable words or phrases.
+**TL;DR:** Efficient, URL-safe, free of visualy similar characters, extremely unikely to form recognizable words or phrases.

 Base41 is a highly efficient encoding for 16-, 32- and 64-bit values,
 comparable to Base57 or Base85 in this respect.
 Whereas Base85 encodes 64 bits